mmolyneaux/C-ImageCopy-RGB_to_Gray/README.md

-C-ImageCopy-Modular
+C-ImageCopy_rgb_to_gray
-Copied from C-Image-Open-Copy
+Copied from C-ImageCopy-Modular

-Compile: gcc -o imagecopy main.c
+Compile: gcc -o rgb_to_gray main.c